rahutwr33/securefileshare/README.md

 User Role:

-- User can upload file securely
+- User can upload file securely (2 layer encryption)
 - User can download file file securely
 - User can view list of files
 - User can share file with other users with expiry date